 Keeping it simple also relates to how fast your website loads.
 Always test the loading speed of your website and make sure you don’t have any elements such as too many widgets that could slow down the processes.
 A website that loads in one minute will not keep your audience happy.

 Last, but not least – website security is crucial.
 A secure website helps build trust and it’s important to have it especially if there’s a data transfer going on.
 You’ll know if your website is secure if you notice the lock at the beginning of the page and the HTTPS:// format.
 If you want to higher search engine ranking and boost customers’ confidence then, as a site owner should buy an SSL certificate.
+Understanding how to fix SSL certificate issues is crucial in achieving this goal.
 When a customer checks that your site is authenticated, they would like to visit it frequently.

 5. Check On-Page SEO